felipap/bdbook/README.md

 # To Do:
 - [ ] Add help button.
 - [ ] Document it.
+- [ ] Modify facebook search to search for people in specific colleges.
 - [ ] Add precision indicator to information.
 - [ ] Improve UX.
 Make is easier to understand how it works.
 - [ ] Also show info on profile dialog, and search results.